Alliance Helps Rural Legislators Understand Challenges Facing Agriculture

 Johnson Smith served on a panel to discuss the biggest challenges facing the food industry and opportunities for rural leaders to protect agriculture in their states.
 Legislators from 46 states and seven Canadian provinces attended the event to identify and craft solutions for some of the top issues facing rural areas.
-The event is coordinated by the State Agriculture and Rural Leaders Association.

 “I feel honored to represent the Alliance at this event,” Johnson Smith said.
 “Rural communities are facing many challenges today, including threats to agriculture’s future by activist groups.
 Ensuring an open dialogue between those involved in food production and our elected officials is absolutely critical.”

 Johnson Smith’s presentation focused on the need for farm security and the threat that undercover activists pose to our food supply.
 She also explained the potential negative effect that ballot initiatives such as Missouri’s Proposition B could have on the agriculture industry.

 The Alliance has been a sponsor of the conference for the past three years, providing educational resources for state legislators on the agriculture industry’s hot button issues.
 Johnson Smith has participated as a speaker several times since 2006.